HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 2. All applicable records are returned; a different threshold on number of records returned could be considered instead.
     Note that a collection of records together can make them more valuable than one of the records may appear on its own.  *Use MatchGrade extension to help explain the entire story?*

+> **NOTE:** Although some systems may employ referential matching capabilities or other industry-established practices, methods for determining match and the use of any specific algorithms to produce results in which a responder is sufficiently confident to appropriately release are out of scope for this implementation guide.

+&emsp;&emsp;

+### Verification

+It is helpful to know the date verification of attributes was performed, in the case of address and cell number since those attributes change.
+Future versions of this implementation guide will likely include a grammar for indicating this information in match transactions.

+The identity verification level performed to establish matching attributes is another meaningful piece of information to convey in a transaction; for an example of how to include level of identity and authentication assurance in an OpenID Connect user profile, see the section on [Digital Identity](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/digital-identity.html).

+When attributes like telephone number are verified as associated with a patient, that information helps to bootstrap new account creation.
+An API from USPS may be helpful in verifying individual street addresses in future versions of this implementation guide.
+NPI records can be used to verify provider addresses and telephone numbers today.

+&emsp;&emsp;

+### Recommended Best Practices

 It is a best practice to include all known (required + optional) patient matching attributes in a match request (i.e. USCDI Patient Demographics); the table below indicates examples of attributes and levels of verification for consideration in different use cases:

 | **Minimum Included Attributes**                     | **Attribute Verification in B2B TPO  Workflow**               | **Attribute Verification in App-Mediated B2C  Workflow**      |